-- 8. Audit work was actively managed within the resource available and progress toward delivery of the agreed Annual Internal Audit plan was reviewed regularly.
+- 7. During 2021/22, a new Chief Internal Auditor and Corporate Fraud Manager and Audit Manager were appointed following the retirement of the previous Chief Internal Auditor and Corporate Fraud Manager and an internal promotion.
+In addition to this a Senior Auditor left the Authority for career progression.
+It is intended that the vacant Senior Auditor post will be filled within 2022/23. - 8.
+Audit work was actively managed within the resource available and progress toward delivery of the agreed Annual Internal Audit plan was reviewed regularly.
 The focus was maintained on clear scoping and coverage for assurance activity; timing of work and availability of nominated officers and staff; and control over the allocation of resources for in-year requests for support.
 Alternative means for gaining assurance were assessed and used where appropriate to support audit opinions.
-Progress and outcomes were regularly reported to the Head of Corporate Resources and the Audit and Risk Committee. - 9.
-The audit plan was delivered at the year end, with minimum need to carry forward audit work from 2017/18 into next year except where the service has requested timings and/or scope changes in work.
-Where work was deferred these have been agreed at the Audit and Risk Committee throughout the year.
+Progress and outcomes were regularly reported to the Deputy Chief Executive and the Audit and Finance Committee.